On the Berkovich double residue fields and birational models: over CDVF

 In $\S 4,5$, we only considered the case when the base field is a trivially valued field.
-In this section, we consider the case when the base field $K$ is a complete DVF.
-We suppose that $R$ is the complete DVR of $K$ and $k$ is the residue field of $K$.
-We assume that the characteristic of $k$ is 0.
-Then, Cohen's structure theorem implies the isomorphism $R\cong k[[\varpi]]$.
-In particular, we obtain the injection $k\hookrightarrow R$.
-Now we regard $K$ as a non-Archimedean field by the valuation uniquely determined by $|\varpi|=\exp (-1)$.
+In this section, we consider the case when the base field $K$ is a CDVF.
+Let $R$ be the valuation ring of $K$ and $k$ be the residue field of $K$.
+Assume that the characteristic of $k$ is 0.
+Then, Cohen's structure theorem implies an isomorphism $R\cong k[[\varpi]]$, where $\varpi$ is an uniformizing parameter of $R$.
+Through this section, we regard $K$ as a non-Archimedean field equipped with a valuation uniquely determined by $|\varpi|=\exp (-1)$ and we set $S:={\rm Spec}R$.

-We write $S:={\rm Spec}R$.
-We prepare the following terminology as \cite{BFJ}. \begin{Def} $\mathcal{X}$ is an $S$-variety if it is a flat integral $S$-scheme of finite type.
-We denote by $\mathcal{X}_0$ its central fibre and by $\mathcal{X}_K$ its general fibre. \end{Def}
+We prepare the following terminology as \cite{BFJ}. \begin{Def} $\mathcal{X}$ is an \emph{$S$-variety} if it is a flat integral $S$-scheme of finite type.
+We denote by $\mathcal{X}_0$ its central fiber and by $\mathcal{X}_K$ its generic fiber. \end{Def}

 \begin{Def}